New Mexico Scenic Byways Map

 Some other fun things to do include visiting the Southern Ute Cultural Center & Museum, the Sky Ute Casino Resort located in Ignacio, Colorado, or taking a train ride at either end of the byway.
 The Durango & Silverton Narrow Gauge Railroad is still running out of Durango heading north to Silverton.
 The Cumbres & Toltec Scenic Railroad is out of Chama, New Mexico and crosses the border connecting to Antonito.

 Location: The byway is 125 miles long in Southwestern Colorado/Northeastern New Mexico.
-Starting in Durango, Colorado, take Highway 172 south through Oxford, Ignacio, and Arboles.
-From here, take a quick jaunt up to Chimney Rock National Monument along Highway 151 and back down turning onto County Road 500 towards Juanita.
+Starting in Durango, Colorado, take Highway SH 172 south through Oxford, Ignacio, and Arboles.
+From here, take a quick jaunt up to Chimney Rock National Monument along Highway SH 151 and back down turning onto County Road 500 towards Juanita.
 You'll cross over the Colorado-New Mexico border and head towards Dulce, New Mexico.
-From Dulce, head to Chama along Highway 64.
+From Dulce, head to Chama along US 64.

 Places to Stay & Fun Things to Do